SAP-docs/btp-business-application-studio/docs/Bind_to_a_Label_Annotation_34c5841.md

 ## Context

-You can bind a control property to a label annotation that resides in the Odata metadata file.
+You can bind a control property to a label annotation that resides in the OData metadata file.
 Other annotation files are not supported.